Gordon Harris (actor)

-Gordon Harris (1918–1965), was an English actor who appeared in films such as Murder, She Said (1961), Murder at the Gallop (1963), as well as The Navy Lark (1959).
+Gordon Harris (1917–1965), was an English actor who appeared in films such as Murder, She Said (1961), Murder at the Gallop (1963), as well as The Navy Lark (1959).

 Before beginning his acting career, Harris was a professional soldier and served as a Major in the British Army's Devonshire Regiment.
+He was a secret agent with the Special Operations Executive during World War II.